The Deathless Woman

 2019, 89’.
 Writer-Director: Roz Mortimer

-The far right are rising again in Europe.
+The Deathless Woman is a ghost story for the 21st Century.
 A Roma woman buried alive in a forest in Poland during WWII returns to haunt us, uncovering a history of atrocities against the Roma in Europe.
 She is the Deathless Woman.
 Motivated by rage, she rises from her grave to draw our attention to the persecution of the Roma people from the 1940s to the neo-Nazi hate crimes of the present day.